Praveen7355/Blood-donation-project/README.md

 # Blood-donation-project
-for live preview make this:-
+For live preview make this:-
 use  database default - test
 and make table as register1 and make another table as regblooddonate